 Why Is My Dog Scratching Their Ears, Licking its Paws, or Shaking its Head?

 Your dog keeps scratching ears and licking paws for many reasons.
+Issues such as ear mites can cause significant discomfort in a dog's ear.
 And these might be serious illnesses, so take action and salvage your pet.
 The behavior can result from the following:

 1. Chronic Pain